 Remember Few Facts

 Downhill speeds can reach around 50 to 70 mph.
 This speed will be affected by the hill slope, the board and skating ability.
 For a beginner, go with the drop-down board.
-It will offer a lower gravity centre because your deck is near the surface.
+It will offer a lower gravity center because your deck is near the surface.
 For this stability, you are not likely to wobble and topple.

 There are lots of good skateboards you can find for newbies.
 Get one according to your needs.
 When you want to improve your skills, you should prefer a top mount designed longboard.
 It gives you an exciting but fast ride that can be handled simply.
 After reading today’s downhill longboarding post, hopefully, you will find the best one.